newrelic/nri-flex/docs/basics/functions.md

 22. [add_attribute](#add_attribute)
 23. [remove_keys](#remove_keys)

-> \* Happens before attribute modification and autoflattening, which is useful to get rid of unwanted data and arrays early on.
+> \* Happens before attribute modification and autoflattening.
+This is useful to get rid of unwanted data and arrays early on.

 ## Flex supported functions